dzfrias/website/src/blog/swift-experience.md

 Swift's tree-sitter grammar is great!
 However, it's lacking quite a bit in the LSP department.

 There's a general sluggishness when using it, even on small codebases.
-Many of handlers for the protocol haven't been implemented, too (like show-references and rename).
-The client sometimes quits unexpectedly, and error diagnostics will linger indefinitely after something has been fixed.
+Many handlers for the protocol haven't been implemented, too (like show-references and rename).
+The client sometimes quits unexpectedly, and error diagnostics will sometimes linger indefinitely after something has been fixed.

 I eventually ended up using the [Xcode](https://en.wikipedia.org/wiki/Xcode) IDE Swift for development.
 Xcode is nice, but certainly not something I prefer over